wl-net/dataview/dataview/README.md

 Request Routing
 ----

 Requests are directed to specific applications using the AppSpecificURLConfLoader middleware, located in the dataview applications middleware/router.py file.
 With this middleware enabled, there is no need to modify the dataview application urls.py file to include new applications.
+Applications that rely on [application]/urls.py can will only be routed to when request of is of the form 'GET /application'.
+In order to route requests that do not meet this requirement, the application must be listed in the GLOBAL_URLCONF settings.py directive.
+For applications that only need to exist within the portal, the DATAVIEW_APPS directive will suffice - however a valid urlconf file must be present in application/portal/urls.py